 Who pays when a contractor can’t work, and how much?

-According to Crossland, it is possible for workers engaged in jury service to claim a range of expenses back from the HM Court Service which would compensate contractors on lower hourly rates, but many higher earning contractors would still be left out of pocket.
+It is possible for workers engaged in jury service to claim a range of expenses back from the HM Courts & Tribunals Service which would offer some compensation to contractors on lower hourly rates.
+However, many higher earning contractors would still be left out of pocket.

 It is also possible for contractors to take out an insurance policy to cover loss of earnings during a period of jury service.
-Members of the PCG who have PCGPlus and PCGSolo membership grades receive jury service expense insurance as one of their membership benefits.
+Members of IPSE Plus (the Association of Independent Professionals and the Self Employed) receive business interruption support which includes jury service expense insurance.